pha5echange/eng-tools/README.md

 LATEST CHANGES AND ADDITIONS:

-- New version of 'eng_network_single' (b28) deals with time-sliced data and writes sink- and source-node metrics, and LCC- membership file to `ts_data'
+- New version of 'eng_network_single' (b29) deals with time-sliced data, writes sink- and source-node metrics, and adds LCC analysis.

 - 'nhm_line_plot' writes line charts, and labels x axis with set-year values.